-In spite of working directly with the Office of Financial Management (OFM) on a multi-year "get-well plan," WaTech continues to experience service-specific losses.
-Given ongoing recoverability challenges as well as other concerns highlighted in the State Auditor's Report released in December of 2017, the State Legislature has demanded change to address deficiencies through Section 150(7) within 17-19 Operating Budget which requires WaTech to conduct a zero-based budget review of all services offered to customers.
+- In spite of the multi-year "get-well plan," WaTech continues to experience service-specific losses. - State Legislature has demanded change to address deficiencies. - Section 150(7) within 17-19 Operating Budget requires WaTech to conduct a zero-based budget review of all services offered to customers.